Alex Dimitriades: Television

+Theatre

 Personal life

 Dimitriades had an 8-year relationship with Terry Biviano in the late 1990s and early 2000s.

+In 2004, a portrait of Dimitriades by Michael Zavros, was a finalist in the Archibald Prize.
+The portrait is now displayed at the National Portrait Gallery in Canberra.

 In 2008, Dimitriades was arrested driving under the influence.
 It was reported that he had a blood alcohol reading of .11, more than twice the legal limit in Australia.
 The charge resulted in the suspension of his driver's licence.

-In September 2009, his mother, Betty Dimitriades, died after a long-time illness.
+In September 2009, his mother died after a long-time illness.